 Duality of purpose

-Claiming for travel expenses for business trips
+Claiming travel expenses as a contractor for your business trips

-As part of your day to day work, you will incur business expenses of a travelling type nature when you visit your main worksite or even different client sites.
+As part of your day-to-day work, you will incur contractor travel expenses when you visit your primary worksite or even different client sites.
 You may also incur business travel costs when you travel to other locations for business reasons.
-Such costs could include when you go to interviews or perhaps when you visit the bank or accountant.
-Extra travel costs could also be when you attend training courses and seminars or make trips to buy company supplies.
-The types of costs that you may incur will include:
+Such costs could include when you go to interviews or visit the bank or accountant.
+Extra travel costs could also be when you attend training courses and seminars or travel to buy company supplies.

 Motor vehicle/bike expenses

 - Mileage allowances for business journeys in your private car.
-HMRC sets the rates that you can claim for business mileage and these are 45 pence per mile for the first 10,000 business miles travelled in a tax year and 25 pence per mile for each mile travelled after that. *
+HMRC sets the rates that you can claim for business mileage, and these are 45 pence per mile for the first 10,000 business miles travelled in a tax year, and 25 pence per mile for each mile travelled after that. *

 - Motoring expenses using fixed-rate allowances (e.g., claim for the distance travelled). *

-* Please note, all travelling and motor expenses are subject to the `24 month rule.’
+* Please note, all travelling and motor expenses are subject to the `24-month rule.’

-- Employer’s NI payments, on any wages above the NI threshold
+- Employer’s NI payments on any wages above the NI threshold.

 Phone bills and broadband charges

-- Business calls on your home phone
+- Business calls on your home phone.

-- Mobile phone costs related to business use
+- Mobile phone costs related to business use.

-- Broadband charges for business internet use
+- Broadband charges for business internet use.

-- Postages and stationery, business cards
+- Postages and stationery, business cards.

-These costs may comprise of:
+These costs may comprise:

-- Business software for your work
+- Business software for your work.

-- Technical books and journals that relate to the work that you do
+- Technical books and journals that relate to the work that you do.

-- Local business sponsorship, if it can benefit your business
+- Local business sponsorship, if it can benefit your business.

 Training and subscriptions